marksherriff/uvacs-advising/bacs/declaring.md

 ## Who can declare the BACS?

 The BACS was created for College students who want to study computer science and combine that with the study of how computing applies in other fields of the arts and sciences.
+As noted in the Undergraduate Record:

+* "Because the goals of the degree are integrated with the study of the liberal arts, students from outside the College of Arts and Sciences who have not taken significant coursework in the College will not be allowed to declare the BA in CS degree as a second major."

-SEAS students are not eligible to declare the BACS and should instead declare the CS minor or the BSCS as a second major.
-Students from other schools should contact the Director of the BACS program at [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu).
+In particular, students in Engineering are not allowed to declare the BA in Computer Science (but are welcome to declare the BSCS as a 2nd major or to complete the CS minor).
+Students from schools other than Engineering (or the College) who wish to explore if they have taken enough coursework in the College to be allowed to declare the BACS should contact the program director at [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu).

 ## New BACS degree with new requirements